Part one:

 …You need a skilled & licensed pilot that has the correct drone/camera combo that suits your productions needs.

-Please read the following blog(s) and allow me to impart some of the knowledge I have gained over the past decade+ and you will have narrowed it down, or might know exactly what you need.
-Or you can reach out and we’ll help you get the right drone/pilot for the right price:
+Please read the following blog(s) and allow me to impart some of the knowledge I have gained over the past 13+ years and you will have narrowed it down, or might know exactly what you need.

 323-899-8400

-This may seem redundant to some, but to fly drones commercially, a pilot must hold a current part 107 certificate, AND a bi-annual recertification (pilots are required to pass a written “recertification” test every 2 years).
-Something called a Part 333 was the first commercial drone license, which also required a licensed pilot to be the PIC (Pilot In Command).
+This is probably redundant to some, but to fly drones commercially, a pilot must hold a current part 107 certificate, AND a bi-annual recertification (pilots are required to pass a written “recertification” test every 2 years).
+Something called a Part 333 was the short-lived first commercial drone license, which required a licensed pilot to be the PIC (Pilot In Command).
 Yup, the FAA required an actual pilots license in those early days, and a small number of us passionate individuals went out and got “certificated”.
 If a pilot has both, you know they’ve been doing this longer and 1000% dedicated, so they’re someone you’d rather be doing business with.
-You might drop a leading question like: “I heard at one time there was something called a Part 333” and see what kind of response you get.
+You might drop a leading question like: “I heard at one time there was something called a Part 333?” and see what kind of response you get.

 Drones can be an amazing addition to your production; a camera that moves in 3D in the right hands is gold, it’s a dolly, it’s a limitless crane, it’s a helicopter.
 However, in the wrong hands its an eye-poker-outer buzzing around your talent.